 - 3. Get out of the line of sight, stay low, close blinds and cover interior windows if possible.
 Try and give the impression that the room is empty. - 4.
 Turn cellphones to silent mode and remain quiet, calm and still.
 Do not make nonessential phone calls. - 5.
 Provide comfort to those who may be panicked.
 Try to calm them and get them to remain quiet. - 6.
 Await further instructions.
-Do not leave your place of shelter or open your door until you have been advised it is safe to do so by Crouse Health Security or Emergency personnel. - 7.
+Do not leave your place of shelter or open your door until you have been advised it is safe to do so by emergency personnel. - 7.
 If you are exposed to the violent intruder and certain you are about to be harmed, you may choose to use force to attempt to overpower and disarm the intruder.

-All persons affiliated with Crouse Health (students and employees) must wear their Crouse ID badge at all times while on Crouse property, including the Marley Education Center.
+All persons affiliated with Crouse Health (students and employees) must wear their Crouse ID badge at all times while on Crouse property, including the College/Brittonfield.